Graham · North-West Highlands

 - How hard is Beinn Mheadhoin?

-- Beinn Mheadhoin is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 544m of ascent and takes most walkers 4-6 hours.
-Terrain: Estate track for the first three kilometres, then pathless heather and tussock on the east shoulder.
+- We grade Beinn Mheadhoin at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 544m of climbing; allow 4-6 hours.
+Underfoot: Estate track for the first three kilometres, then pathless heather and tussock on the east shoulder.

 - Where do I park for Beinn Mheadhoin?